lhamot/CPP2D/README.md

    * Not tried to do yet
 * Better conservation of comments
 * Porting constness
-   * Hard because D containers seem to not be const correct
+   * Hard because **D** containers seem to not be const correct
 * Handling const ref function argument
-   * Hard because, unlike in C++, in D we can't pass a rvalue to a const ref parameter
+   * Hard because, unlike in **C++**, in **D** we can't pass a rvalue to a const ref parameter

 ### Other possible enhancements

-* CMake : Create a cmake to compile a project linked to LLVM/clang in a cross-platform way seems to be not straightforward.
+* CMake : Create a cmake to compile a project linked to **LLVM**/**clang** in a cross-platform way seems to be not straightforward.
 If you can enhance my CMakeLists, please do it!
-* Clang integration : Maybe there is a better way to integrate CPP2D with clang, like make it a real clang tool, in clang/tools, or clang/tools/extra.
+* Clang integration : Maybe there is a better way to integrate **CPP2D** with **clang**, like make it a real clang tool, in clang/tools, or clang/tools/extra.

 ## Want to help?
 I would be happy to get some help on this project.
-If you are interested, do not hesitate to contact me at loic.hamot@yahoo.fr, or juste checkout and enjoy!
+If you are interested, do not hesitate to contact me at loic.hamot@yahoo.fr, or just checkout and enjoy!